-About the New Evaluations
+About Educator Evaluations

-School districts must include the following minimum components in their educator evaluation system, although they can also choose to include other indicators beyond those listed:
+Both state code and Board rule require a district to adopt a “valid and reliable” evaluation system.
+Districts must include the following minimum components in their educator evaluation system, although they can also choose to include other indicators beyond those listed:

 - Observations of instructional and leadership quality;

-- Evidence of student growth; and
+- Evidence of student academic growth; and

 - Parent and student input.